natgeo-wong/GillMatsuno.jl/README.md

 ] add GillMatsuno
 ```

+Due to the recent improvements in memory allocations in Julia, `GillMatsuno.jl` `v2` works best in Julia `v1.5` and above, but can work from `v1.3` onwards.

 ## Using `GillMatsuno.jl`
 There are four components to running a model in `GillMatsuno.jl`.
 They are:
 1. Grid `G`